 The Company recognises the value of Board evaluations as one aspect of a corporate governance framework.
 Formal Board evaluations allow companies with consistent Board membership and established governance practices to further embed those practices.

 Given the governance work undertaken over the last few years, in FY24 the Board decided to undertake its first performance evaluation.
+The Board again undertook an evaluation in FY25.
 That performance evaluation was in the form of an anonymous survey to Management and the Board and covered considerations such as Committee effectiveness, consideration of skills and Management support for the Board and areas of further professional development.

-These evaluation results were reviewed and considered by the Board and, with a continuous improvement lens, has provided the foundation for further governance objectives in FY25.
+These evaluation results were reviewed and considered by the Board with a continuous improvement lens.